 - the adequacy of precautions taken, such as exhaust ventilation and personal protective equipment (Do they comply with the legal requirements?
 How do they compare with good practice and national or ‘trade’ guidance?)

 The extent of the likely damage is severe.
 An employee could develop asthma, which might make him or her unemployable in that industry.
 The Authority has produced extensive Guidance on preventing exposure to all sorts of chemicals (including an Information Sheet on Isocyanate use).
 Please see also the Chemicals and Hazardous Substances part of the Publications section of this website for details.

 back to top

-A permit-to-work system is a written system of the procedures which must be taken to safeguard workers doing work such as repair, maintenance or cleaning work in potentially dangerous areas.
+A permit-to-work system is a written system of the procedures which must be taken to safeguard workers doing work such as repair, maintenance or cleaning work in potentially dangerous areas or with dangerous operations.
 It involves mechanical, electrical or process isolation procedures or monitoring the atmosphere for the presence of dangerous fumes.
-It sets out in a systematic way the work to be done, the hazards involved and the precautions to be taken.
+It sets out in a systematic way the work is to be done, the hazards involved and the precautions to be taken.

 Situations where this is necessary include when machinery could be restarted with the worker still inside it, or working in confined spaces where there is a danger of chemical or physical contamination.

-The employer should write down in the safety statement what work activities require a permit-to-work system.
-Employers may also need to consider the Confined Space Regulations and any associated Codes of Practice.
+The employer should write down in the Safety Statement what work activities require a permit-to-work system.
+Please see the Working in Confined Spaces part of our website.
+Employers may also need to consider other sector specific Guidance from the Authority as detailed in our Publications area

 back to top